Estimation under group actions: recovering orbits from invariants: Algebraic and algorithmic criteria

 \begin{remark} In what follows we will be discussing algorithms that take the problem setup as input (including $\tilde G$ and its action on $\tilde V$, along with $\Pi,K$) and decide whether or not $U^T_{\le d}$ (for some given $d$) is capable of a particular recovery task (e.g.\ list recovery of a generic $\theta \in V$).
 We will always assume that these algorithms have a procedure to compute a basis for $U^T_d$ (for any $d$) in exact symbolic arithmetic.
-This is non-trivial in some cases because $T_d({\bf x})$ (and thus $U^T_d$) involves integration over the group (and may involve irrational values), but we will not worry about these details here.
-For the important case of $\mathrm{SO}(3)$, it is possible to write down a basis for the invariants in closed form (see Appendix~\ref{app:so3}). \end{remark}

-\begin{remark} We will draw from various references for algorithmic aspects of invariant theory.
-The case of finite groups is treated by \cite{sturmfels}.
-Although the invariant ring is sometimes taken to be $\CC[{\bf x}]^G$ instead of $\RR[{\bf x}]^G$, this is unimportant in our setting because the two are essentially the same: since our finite group action is real, a basis for $\RR[{\bf x}]^G$ (over $\RR$) is a basis for $\CC[{\bf x}]^G$ (over $\CC$).
-The case of infinite groups is covered by \cite{dk-book}.
-Here the group is assumed to be a \emph{reductive} group over $\CC$ (or another algebraically-closed field).
-This means in particular that the group is a subset of complex-valued matrices that is defined by polynomial constraints.
-Although compact groups such as $\mathrm{SO}(3)$ do not satisfy this, the key property of a reductive group is the existence of a Reynolds operator satisfying certain properties; since this exists for compact groups (Definition~\ref{def:reynolds}), some (but not all) results still hold in our setting. \end{remark}
+It is always possible in principle to do this if the group and the representation are specified in exact symbolic arithmetic, since this implies they are defined over the algebraic closure $\overline\QQ$ of $\QQ$, in which case, in view of the fact that $G$ is reductive (Setup~\ref{rmk:X(C)etc}) and therefore linearly reductive (as $\overline\QQ$ has characteristic zero), the Reynolds operator is defined over $\overline\QQ$ as well \cite[Theorem~2.2.5]{dk-book}.
+For the important case of $\mathrm{SO}(3)$, see Appendix~\ref{app:so3} for an explicit basis for the invariants. \end{remark}